 3 tablespoons maple syrup or 1/2-1 tsp. maple extract (optional)

 In a large mixing bowl mix sugars, oil, pumpkin puree, vanilla and eggs, mix thoroughly until smooth.
 Gradually add in spiced flour mixture until incorporated.
-Drop onto greased cookie sheet and bake at 350F for 12-14 minutes (depending on how large you made your cookies).
+Drop onto a Silpat or a greased cookie sheet and bake at 350F for 12-14 minutes (depending on how large you made your cookies).

 Once cookies have baked and cooled for at least 5 minutes, fill.
 These can be wrapped individually or placed on a plate and refrigerated.
 They’re delicious for breakfast.